 5. Provide passive ROM.

-If the patient is unable to perform exercises independently, the nurse should provide passive ROM several times per day to prevent contractures and muscle weakness.
+If the patient is unable to perform exercises independently, the nurse should provide passive range of motion (ROM) several times per day to prevent contractures and muscle weakness.

 6. Promote proper nutrition and hydration.

 Malnourishment prevents recovery and contributes to a higher risk of functional disability.
 Adequate caloric intake is required for energy with high-protein foods supporting muscle mass and strength.
-Hydration will prevent dehydration and promote circulation and keep skin, tissues, and muscles hydrated.
+Hydration will prevent dehydration, promote circulation, and keep skin, tissues, and muscles hydrated.
+Depending on the patient’s nutrition status, it may also be useful to consult with a registered dietician.

 7. Incorporate family and caregivers.